Anglican Church in North America: Dioceses and statistics

 In 2017, the ACNA reported 1,037 congregations with a membership of 134,593 and an average Sunday attendance of 93,489.
 The 2017 average Sunday attendance was an increase from statistics reported in 2009, the year the church was founded when the church reported 703 congregations and an average Sunday attendance of 69,167.
 However, in 2018, the average Sunday attendance was 88,048.

-ACNA had a maximum of 30 dioceses, that was reduced to 28, with the withdrawal of the Missionary Diocese of CANA West and the Anglican Diocese of the Trinity to remain solely as Church of Nigeria and Convocation of Anglicans in North America dioceses, on May 23, 2019.
-The Missionary Diocese of CANA West rejoined ACNA with the name of Anglican Diocese of All Nations, in 2023.
-ACNA congregations are now organized into the following 28 dioceses and jurisdictions:
+In 2019, the Anglican Church in North America reported 972 congregations with a membership of 127,624 and an average Sunday attendance of 84,310 people.
+The primate of the ACNA, Archbishop Foley Beach, and church staff identified the departure of two dioceses from the Convocation of Anglicans in North America as the primary cause of the decline in membership and attendance: namely, the withdrawal of the Missionary Diocese of CANA West and the Anglican Diocese of the Trinity to be solely Church of Nigeria and Convocation of Anglicans in North America dioceses.